From a kitten's book of etiquette, this lesson I take

 - In Spaceballs, after mistaking the coffee machine for the radar, Dark Helmet insists that he always has a coffee before watching the radar.

 - In the final book of Codex Alera, Tavi struggles to tear down the gates of one of the great cities of Alera, which are centuries old and have been continuously fortified and strengthened since their construction.
 He does manage to bring them down—as well as everything in a hundred foot radius.
-Bonus points because his Love Interest was watching.
+He doesn't say anything, but does play it off like part of the plan, to look more impressive.

-- This is how Yossarian got his medal and rank in Catch Twenty Two: the military was unsure of how to handle his most recent flight, which destroyed the target but in an unusually risky manner and at a fairly high cost, so they decided to pretend this was intentional.
+- This is how Yossarian got his medal and rank in Catch-22: the military was unsure of how to handle his most recent flight, which destroyed the target but in an unusually risky manner and at a fairly high cost, so they decided to pretend this was intentional.

 - Ciaphas Cain got the beginnings of his heroic reputation from this.
 While running away from a tyranid attack he discovered that it was a diversion and that his escape route went right into the main attack.
 Thus forewarned, his unit survived, and he got the credit because he couldn't very well admit that he'd tried to run.